JCaesar23/actuarial-claims-modeling-R/README.md

 Actuarial modelling project to prepare for a graduate level role

-Aim
-- replicate the workflow of an insurance pricing analyst
+the aimis to replicate the workflow of an insurance pricing analyst
 - Familarise with and clean large data set
 - Analyse the risk factors
 - Model claim behaviour
 - Communicate results in an actuarial manner